Junaid-Aftab/Junaid-Aftab.github.io/_news/Jun24.md

 related_posts: false
 ---

-I will be virtually attending the Categorical Symmetries in Quantum Field Theory workshop at ICMS from June 10 to June 21.
-[ICMS '24](https://www.icms.org.uk/Categoricalsymmetries).
+I will be virtually attending the Categorical Symmetries in Quantum Field Theory [workshop](https://www.icms.org.uk/Categoricalsymmetries) at ICMS from June 10 to June 21.
 I am eager to learn about recent research in categorical symmetry and its relation to TQC and TPM.